 Let us talk about fermented foods today.

-Fermentation is a chemical change in food in the absence of air caused by microorganisms like yeast and bacteria present in grains, legumes and utensils.
+Fermentation is a chemical change in food in the absence of air caused by microorganisms like yeast and bacteria present in grains and legumes.
 They break down carbohydrates and sugars into ethanol and carbon dioxide.

 In food items like idli, dosa and dhokla, these microorganisms produce lactic acid and carbon dioxide that make the batter anaerobic, leaving tiny holes made of CO2 pockets.